RanvierMUD/docs/docs/coding/input_events.md

 ## File Structure

 In this example we'll implement the first event that ever gets fired once a player connects to Ranvier: 'intro'.
-This is the first input event and the only one that _must_ be implemented if you choose to disable the default `ranvier-input-events` bundle.
+This is the first input event and the only one that _must_ be implemented if you choose to disable the default `bundle-example-input-events` bundle.

 ```javascript
 'use strict';